Caroline Fiot appointed cellar master at Ruinart

 Management, intercultural communication

-International brand expansion
+International opening of the brand

 Moët Hennessy